Capital punishment in Taiwan: Execution statistics

 The execution tally was at its height in the late 1980s and early 1990s when martial law had just been lifted and social order was destabilized.
 The strict Act for the Control and Punishment of Banditry resulted in the execution of many prisoners.

-Among the executed were a small number of foreign nationals from China, the Philippines, Thailand, Malaysia and Singapore.
+Among the executed were a small number of foreign nationals from mainland China, the Philippines, Thailand, Malaysia and Singapore.
 They were executed in Taiwan for kidnapping, murder or drug trafficking offenses.

 Controversies

 Organ transplantation

 There are accounts of organs being removed from executed prisoners while they were not yet clinically dead.

 The Death Penalty Procedural Rules of Taiwan used to state that inmates who have agreed to donate their organs are shot in the head.
 Twenty minutes after the execution, an examination is conducted to verify the death of the condemned person.
 The bodies of donors are sent to hospitals for organ collection after completion of the execution is confirmed.
 In 2012, the Ministry of Justice announced that they would no longer approve any requests from death row inmates to donate organs; Then in 2020, all relevant statutes were invalidated.

 According to the Human Organ Transplantation Act of Taiwan, an organ donor can only donate after being judged brain-dead by a medical doctor.
 When a ventilator is in use, there must be an observation period of 12 hours for the first evaluation and a four-hour period for the second evaluation to reach a judgment of brain death.

 In Taiwan, there have been cases of bodies being sent to hospitals for organ collection without legal confirmation of brain death, leading to accusations that human vivisection for organ collection and transplantation is in practice in Taiwan.
 In one case in 1991 a prospective donor was found to be still breathing unaided when being prepared for organ collection in the Taipei Veterans General Hospital.
 The person was sent back to the execution ground to complete the execution.
 This case caused the Taipei Veterans General Hospital to refuse organ collection of executed inmates for eight years.